 You can capture, cancel and refund transactions directly from within the Shopify backend.
-Please note if you refund, void or capture transactions inside the platform the events will not be synchronized into Shopify.
+Please note if you refund, void or capture transactions within wallee, the events will NOT be synchronized into Shopify.

 You have the possibility for your transactions to have the payment only authorized after the order is placed.
 Inside the connector configuration you have the option, if the payment method supports it, to define whether the payment should be completed immediately or deferred.